The uncomfortable truth about marketing budget management.

 Useful, but not ROI.

-Layer B – Outcome Metrics (Behavior Change)
+Layer B – Outcome Metrics (Behaviour Change)

 These show whether people reacted.